-With Halloween just around the corner, I’ve got three new fun and easy Halloween Cakes for you!
+With Halloween just around the corner, I’ve got three fun and easy Halloween Cakes for you!
 From candy corn, to skulls, to ghosts – I’ve got you covered!
 Plus, make sure to check out all of last year’s cakes (linked below) for more spooky, fun Halloween cake ideas.

 3 Fun and Easy Halloween Cakes